 Sometimes things happen, whether it is for good or bad.
-And even if you chose the actions that got you into the negative situation, it would usually be almost impossible for it to happen any other way, simply because the energy and mind patterns that pull you into these situations can have such a powerful momentum they can be very difficult to stop, especially if you don’t have enough presence.
+And even if you didn’t consciously choose the actions that got you into the negative situation, it would usually be almost impossible for it to be different than it was, after the event has occurred – simply because the energy and mind patterns that pull you into these situations can have such a powerful momentum they can be very difficult to stop, especially if you don’t have enough presence.

 Even if they can be stopped, this is much easier said than done.
-It can require tremendous will to stop a strong current of habitual energy from manifesting – so don’t beat yourself up for it when it happens and learn from it when it does.
+It can require tremendous will (and with it, presence) to stop a strong current of habitual energy from manifesting – so don’t beat yourself up for it when it happens – and learn from it when it does.

-Taking responsibility for your life means primarily deciding to be responsible for your inner state in this very moment, simply to the best of your ability, however much that may be – deciding to become aware of your inner response to everything that happens in your life and changing it so that it is not based on resistance, but instead on allowing and flow (which then allows for positive constructive action) and after that improving everything that is under your control and whatever you do have the power to change on the outer level.
+Taking responsibility for your life means primarily deciding to be responsible for your inner state in this very moment, simply to the best of your ability, however much that may be.
+It is deciding to become aware of your inner response to everything that happens in your life and changing it so that it is not based on resistance, but instead on allowing and flow (which then allows for positive constructive action).
+From that, true positive and constructive outward action can arise, from there you can set yourself on the path of improving everything that is under your control and whatever you do have the power to change on the outer level.

-In taking responsibility it is also highly important that you are kind and forgiving towards yourself.
-Because even when you take responsibility for your own life, your past habits and negative tendencies can be so strong that they may still overwhelm you and cause you to act through them in a way that is destructive towards yourself and others.
+When taking responsibility it is also very important that you are kind and forgiving towards yourself.
+Even when you take responsibility for your own life, your past habits and negative tendencies can be so strong that they may still overwhelm you and cause you to act through them in a way that is destructive towards yourself and others.
 These things may still happen, because the past has a powerful momentum. if they do, let them go, forgive yourself if need be and move on.